The 9 Best Non Toxic Mattress Brands 2023

 Naturepedic's Materials and fabrics

-Naturepedic uses materials including certified organic cotton, wool, organic latex and plant-based PLA.
+Naturepedic uses certified organic cotton, wool, organic latex, and plant-based PLA.

 Naturepedic's Ethical sourcing

-When it comes to sourcing, Naturepedic makes sure to use certified materials and employs skilled Amish workers to craft their mattresses in their GOTS certified organic factory located in Chagrin Falls, Ohio.
-Not only are their materials and factory-certified organic but so is their final product.
+Regarding sourcing, Naturepedic makes sure to use certified materials and employs skilled Amish workers to craft their mattresses in their GOTS-certified organic factory located in Chagrin Falls, Ohio.
+Not only are their materials factory-certified organic but so is their final product.

-Naturepedic does a lot to ensure that its products are sustainable and free of harmful chemicals.
-They also ensure a better sleeping environment in and outside of our homes through their “Caring for the Environment Inside and Out” program.
-It includes internal programs to adopt a circular system, reduce energy use, increase renewable energy use and more.
+Naturepedic greatly ensures its products are sustainable and free of harmful chemicals.
+They also provide a better sleeping environment in and outside our homes through their “Caring for the Environment Inside and Out” program.
+It includes internal programs to adopt a circular system, reduce energy use, increase renewable energy use, and more.